CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-application-and-loadbalancer-servers.md

 # {{< param title >}}

 This guide describes how to install the Application Servers and Load Balancer Server.
-Please ensure that the [Prerequisites][] have been read before starting this installation.
+Please ensure that the [Prerequisites for installing Innovation][] or [Prerequisites for adding Innovation to v7.2][] have been read before starting this installation.

 ## Extract Installation Artefacts